Joint Learning of Label and Environment Causal Independence for Graph Out-of-Distribution Generalization: Detailed experiment settings

 \subsection{Training settings}

-Among the variety of Graph Neural Networks (GNNs)~\cite{Liu:NC-GNN, kipf2017semi, xu2018how, velickovic2018graph, liu2021dig, gilmer2017neural, Fey/Lenssen/2019, gao2021topology, corso2020principal}, we elect to use the canonical three-layer Graph Isomorphism Network (GIN)~\cite{xu2018how} with a hidden dimensionality of 300, a dropout ratio of $0.5$, and mean global pooling as the encoder for the GOOD-Motif and GOOD-Motif2 datasets.
-For the GOOD-CMNIST and real-world datasets, we extend GIN with the addition of virtual nodes.
+Among the variety of Graph Neural Networks (GNNs)~\cite{Liu:NC-GNN, kipf2017semi, xu2018how, velickovic2018graph, liu2021dig, gilmer2017neural, Fey/Lenssen/2019, gao2021topology, corso2020principal}, we elect to use the canonical three-layer Graph Isomorphism Network (GIN)~\cite{xu2018how} with a hidden dimensionality of 300, a dropout ratio of $0.5$, and mean global pooling as the encoder for the GOOD-Motif basis split.
+For the GOOD-Motif size, CFP-Motif, GOOD-CMNIST, and real-world datasets, we extend GIN with the addition of virtual nodes.
 A linear classifier is used following the graph encoder.
+The reason for using virtual nodes for GOOD-Motif size and CFP-Motif is that these splits include size shifts which are hard to capture by mean pooling.
+Instead of using other pooling methods, we simply apply a virtual node to capture this global information.

 Throughout the training phase, we utilize the Adam optimizer~\cite{kingma2014adam}.
-For all synthetic datasets and GOOD-SST2, the learning rate is set to $10^{-3}$.
-In contrast, for GOOD-HIV, GOOD-Twitter, and DrugOOD, we apply a learning rate of $10^{-4}$, accompanied by a weight decay of $10^{-4}$.
+For GOOD-Motif and GOOD-SST2, the learning rate is set to $10^{-3}$.
+For CFP-Motif, the learning rate is set to $10^{-4}$ with a weight decay from $[0, 10^{-4}]$.
+For GOOD-HIV, GOOD-Twitter, and DrugOOD, we apply a learning rate of $10^{-4}$, accompanied by a weight decay of $10^{-4}$.
 Across all datasets, the standard number of training epochs is set to 200.
 A training batch size of 32 is used for all datasets, with the exception of GOOD-CMNIST, where we use a batch size of either 64 or 128.